French government nears deal with unions on pension reform

-PARIS (Reuters) - France’s government neared a deal with trade unions on Monday to overhaul the pension system through a slight lengthening of people’s working lives that should rein in a spiraling deficit, union chiefs said.
+PARIS, Aug 26 (Reuters) - France’s government neared a deal with trade unions on Monday to overhaul the pension system through a slight lengthening of people’s working lives that should rein in a spiralling deficit, union chiefs said.

 Under market pressure to reform its indebted retirement system, the Socialist government has ruled out raising the legal retirement age of 62 and hopes sticking to softer measures will avoid setting off prolonged street protests.